bmhs-tsa/bmhs-tsa.github.io/content/post/wireshark-2/index.md

 After [Wakeful-Cloud](https://github.com/wakeful-cloud) and I made a script to extract all of the flags, I realized they were red herrings.
-Then I found the DNS queries to `*.reddshrimpandherring.com` which I assumed were also red herrings.
+Then I found the DNS queries to `*.reddshrimpandherring.com` and looked through the given website but found nothing.
 This is the point when Wakeful-Cloud switched from helping me to actually working to solve the challenge.

 ## DNS queries